MicrosoftDocs/powerquery-docs/powerquery-docs/additional-connector-functionality.md

 ### Single sign-on (SSO) authentication

 This section outlines options available for implementing single sign-on (SSO) functionality into your certified connector.
 Currently, there is no support for "plug and play" extensibility for SSO.
-Enabling SSO would require changes and collaboration both on the Microsoft and data source or connector sides.
+Enabling SSO would require changes and collaboration both on the Microsoft and data source or connector sides, so reach out to your Microsoft contact prior to starting work.

 #### Azure Active Directory (AAD) SSO